-With its many bars, cafes, restaurants, galleries, and shops selling local handicraft, TianZiFang, also spelled Tian Zi Fang (田子坊) in Shanghai’s neighborhood known as French Concession due to its former status of foreign settlement when the city was under British, American and French control.
+With its many bars, cafes, restaurants, galleries, and shops selling local handicraft, TianZiFang, also spelt Tian Zi Fang (田子坊) in Shanghai’s neighbourhood known as French Concession due to its former status of foreign settlement when the city was under British, American and French control.
 The first settlement to be established was the British in 1845, followed by the American in 1848 and the French in 1849.
 Although the foreign concessions ended during the Japanese occupation, they were officially dismantled in 1943.

 How to get to Shanghai’s French Concession: Metro line 1 (red), South Shaanxi Road station.

 Visit modern and historical Xintiandi

 The lovely Xintiandi is located in Shanghai’s city centre.
 Adored by foreigners and locals alike, here you can find foreign-style restaurants and bars, and monuments highlighting the most important moments of China’s modern history.